 Follow one of the world’s most celebrated routes on this coast-hugging drive.
 You can start this trip at either end.
-Here, the trip begins in San Diego, at the southern end of the state, then travels north to beach towns, the bustle and excitement of Los Angeles, through elegant Santa Barbara and surrounding wine country, then north to more beaches and attractions in Carmel, Monterey, and Santa Cruz.
+Here, the trip begins in San Diego, at the southern end of the state, then travels north to beach towns, through elegant Santa Barbara, then north to Big Sur.
+Continue on to more beaches and attractions in Carmel, Monterey, and Santa Cruz.
 End in the ultimate “City by the Bay,” San Francisco.

 Drive along San Diego’s coastline north—with a visit to beautiful La Jolla (elegant shopping and sidewalk cafés abound)—then pick up the beginning of Highway One in Dana Point, which leads through Orange County to Huntington Beach.

 Plan at least a day to hang out and get the surf vibe in this classic beach town, where the main drag heads straight to the beach.
 Southern California’s beach culture thrives along this city’s curving shoreline, where you can bicycle down an oceanfront path, play volleyball, and, of course, surf.
 Surfing definitely sets the tone in Huntington Beach, and even if you never grab a board, there’s shopping at leading surf retailers and great viewing of some of the local dudes riding the waves alongside the landmark Huntington Pier.